List of U.S. state songs: Absences and removals

 New Jersey has never adopted a state song.
 A resolution to declare the song "Born to Run" by Bruce Springsteen as the state song passed the Assembly, but failed in the state Senate as the song's lyrics depict a desire to leave New Jersey.

 Oklahoma's state "rock song" from 2009 to 2011 was "Do You Realize??" by The Flaming Lips, but the state legislature vote was not ratified.
-The move might have purportedly been due to offensive lyrics and a band member wearing of communist symbols on a shirt.
+The move was purportedly due to offensive lyrics and a band member wearing of communist symbols on a shirt.

 Maryland had a state song until 2021.
 "Maryland, My Maryland" was removed due to pro-Confederate language, but no replacement was established.

-Virginia's previous state song, "Carry Me Back to Old Virginny", adopted in 1940, was rescinded in 1997 due to language deemed racist by the Virginia General Assembly.
+Virginia's previous state song, "Carry Me Back to Old Virginny", adopted in 1940, was relegated to "state song emeritus" in 1997 and repealed entirely in 2026 due to language deemed racist by the Virginia General Assembly.
 In 2015, "Our Great Virginia" was made the new state song of Virginia.

 In 2021, Louisiana made "You Are My Sunshine" their only official state song by removing the less-popular "Give Me Louisiana".
-"You Are My Sunshine" is so beloved by Louisiana residents that many of them, including state legislators, were unaware that a second official song existed prior to the proposed removal.
+"You Are My Sunshine" was so popular that many Louisiana residents, including state legislators, were unaware that a second official song existed prior to the proposed removal.
 "Southern Nights" was added at the same time as the removal, but given a new designation as a state cultural song.